maarten-dp/arcade-curtains/README.md

 ![A simple animation maker](https://raw.githubusercontent.com/maarten-dp/arcade-curtains/master/assets/animation_maker.gif)

-A simple animation maker app written in 170 (300-ish if you include the code to enable the UI Button elements) lines using Arcade and Arcade-Curtains.
-This makes use of the soon to be released animation manager.
+A simple animation maker app written in 170 lines (300-ish if you include the code to enable the UI Button elements) using Arcade and Arcade-Curtains.
+[Have a look at the code!](https://github.com/maarten-dp/arcade-curtains/blob/master/examples/animation_maker.py)

 ## Introduction

 Arcade-curtains is a basic scene and event manager for [Arcade](https://github.com/pvcraven/arcade).
 The main goal is to provide a way to write event driven games instead of plastering your code with ifs and elses.
 This is achieved by writing handlers for events.

 ![Showcasing scenes](https://raw.githubusercontent.com/maarten-dp/arcade-curtains/master/assets/theatre.gif)

 A gif showcasing scenes.
-[Run it yourself!](https://github.com/maarten-dp/arcade-curtains/blob/master/examples/theatre.py)
+[Have a look at the code!](https://github.com/maarten-dp/arcade-curtains/blob/master/examples/theatre.py)

 ### Events